-A defendant (or plaintiff on an affirmative defense) is not entitled to summary judgment on the entire case unless the defendant files a summary judgment that challenges the evidentiary support for every theory of liability alleged.
-Thus, "the motion for summary judgment . . . must be analyzed in light of the pleadings to ensure that the motion effectively defeats every cause of action raised in the petition."
-The summary judgment order, however, need not itemize each element of damages pleaded nor must it break down that ruling for each element of duty, breach, and causation.
+A defendant (or plaintiff on an affirmative defense) is not entitled to summary judgment on the entire case unless the summary judgment challenges the evidentiary support for every theory alleged.
+Thus, "the motion for summary judgment . . . must be analyzed in light of the pleadings to ensure that the motion effectively defeats every cause of action raised in the petition."982 The summary judgment order, however, need not itemize each element of damages pleaded nor must it break down that ruling for each element of duty, breach, and causation.
 To complain on appeal about the failure of the motion for summary judgment to address all causes of action alleged, the nonmovant appellant should specifically assign that failure as error.
 The fact that an unserved defendant is not disposed of by the order granting summary judgment does not mean that the order is interlocutory and not appealable.
-The appealable of the record
+If an examination of the record establishes that the plaintiff did not expect to serve the unserved defendant and all parties appear to have treated the order as final, then the summary judgment is final for purposes of appeal.
+The failure of a party to file a cross-motion for summary judgment does not preclude entry of a final judgment.987